 If she’s the bouquet type, why not grab some fresh white blooms and a single red rose to place in the bunch?
 If she doesn’t care for flowers, how about some colorful orchids in a keepsake vase or a dozen red and pink balloons?
 Just make sure it’s something she’ll actually appreciate and you have it worked out in your budget.

 3. Boxed Chocolates

 Buy chocolate, please.
-But think outside of the marked-up, heart-shaped box.
-For a fun spin, whip up some homemade goodies with the kids.
+But think outside of the marked up, heart-shaped box.
+For a fun spin, whip up some homemade goodies with the kids!
 It’s not hard, we promise.
-Just head to the store and grab a few high-quality chocolate bars, some fruit and a bag of pretzels.
-Melt the chocolate and get to dipping!
-Or if that’s too much work, reach for some chocolate chip cookie dough and a can of icing.
-Bake a giant cookie and let your kiddos do the decorating.
-Easy peasy.
+Just head to the store and grab a few Hershey bars, some strawberries and a bag of pretzels.
+Melt the chocolate and get busy dipping!

+If that’s too much work, reach for some chocolate chip cookie dough and a can of icing or whipped cream.
+Bake a giant cookie and let your kids do the decorating.
+Make memories with quality time too!

 4. Diamond Jewelry

 Unless your wedding anniversary and her birthday both fall on Valentine’s Day, forget the overpriced bling.
 Jewelry is a wonderful gift, but it doesn’t take a massive diamond to say, “I love you.”
 Scroll through sites like Etsy for one-of-a-kind gifts at a reasonable price.

 Or if she already has heirloom rings or earrings, why not sneak them to a reputable jeweler for a quick cleaning and repair?
 If he has a favorite watch or pair of shoes that are a little worn down, get him a new band or have the shoes cleaned and resoled!
 Your thoughtfulness will warm their heart much more than generic jewelry or a tie.